IG9626/shapeTester/README.md

 # shapeTester
-Java project to calculate surface area and volume of 3D shapes.
+Java Project to calculate surface area and volume of 3D shapes.